sliuu/hciproject/_posts/2018-04-30-testing-results.md

 ## 1. Unclear initial search page
 ### Before:
-The functionality of the camera icon of the Search page was unclear, as users didn’t know that the camera was meant to scan QR codes.
+We received feedback that a primary function of our application, which allows the user to scan a QR code using the mobile phone’s camera, was not clear.
+The camera icon was too close to the search bar, and the camera did not provide any indication that it would be used to scan QR codes.
+This issue violates the visibility of system heuristic, and received a severity rating of 3.

 <figure>
 <img src="../assets/images/paper-prototype-search.jpg" alt="cam" style="max-width: 50%;"/>
 <figcaption>Search menu</figcaption>